YC-backed EduRev wants to democratize online learning in India – TechCrunch

 To replicate the traditional learning experience, EduRev also has a social aspect to it.
 Students can follow their friends and track their progress and participate in helping other students clear their doubts and pose their own questions.
 These features are available to non-paying users as well.

 The price and wider-catalog availability, Satija said, has helped the startup gain millions of users.
-The platform has amassed over 5 million registered users, more than 1.5 million of which come to the platform each month, he said.
+The platform has amassed over 450,000 monthly active users.

 He declined to share how many paying users EduRev currently has, but said the startup has been operationally profitable for last four months.